fanbang/rengran/README.md

 # rengran
- speedtest nginx no php，10 thread and 1 thread test download and upload. upload zip to your sites and unzip
+ speedtest nginx  php，10 thread and 1 thread test download and upload. upload zip to your sites and unzip